tneisinger/frontend-nanodegree-arcade-game/README.md

 ## Setup

-To setup the game, simply clone this repository onto your system and open the included index.html file with your web browser of choice.
+To setup the game, simply clone this repository onto your system and open the included index.html file with your preferred web browser.

 ## How To Play

+Use the arrow keys to control the hero character.
 The goal of the game is to maximize the score.
 There are two ways to add points to the score:

 - Reach the water without being hit by an enemy (100 points)
 - Collect a gem (500 - 1500 points, depending on the gem color)